microsoft/r-server-loan-credit-risk/data-scientist.md

 1. Create the label `isBad` with `rxDataStep` function into the table `Merged_Labeled`.

 2. Split the data set into a training and a testing set.
-This is done by selecting randomly a proportion (equal to the user-specified splitting ratio) of `loanId` to be part of the training set, written to the SQL table `Train_Id`.
+This is done by selecting randomly 70% of `loanId` to be part of the training set.
+In order to ensure repeatability, `loanId` values are mapped to integers through a hash function, with the mapping and `loanId` written to the `Hash_Id` SQL table.
 The splitting is performed prior to feature engineering instead of in the training step because the feature engineering creates bins based on conditional inference trees that should be built only on the training set.
 If the bins were computed with the whole data set, the evaluation step would be rigged.

 3. Compute the bins that will be used to create the categorical variables.
 It uses the CRAN R package `smbinning` that builds a conditional inference tree on the training set (to which we append the binary label isBad) in order to get the optimal bins to be used for the numeric variables we want to bucketize.
 Because some of the numeric variables have too few unique values, or because the binning function did not return significant splits, we decided to manually specify default bins in case smbinning does not return the splits.
-These default bins have been determined through an analysis of the data or through running smbinning on a larger data set.
+These default bins have been determined through an analysis of the data or through running `smbinning` on a larger data set.

 The bins computation is optimized by running `smbinning` in parallel across the different cores of the server, through the use of `rxExec` function applied in a Local Parallel (`localpar`) compute context.
 The `rxElemArg` argument it takes is used to specify the list of variables (here the numeric variables names) we want to apply smbinning on.
+They are saved to SQL in case you want to run a production stage with SQL after running a development stage in R.

 4. Bucketize the variables based on the computed/specified bins with the function `bucketize`, wrapped into an `rxDataStep` function.
 The final output is written into the SQL table `Merged_Features`.